 - If you do not have any of the items listed above, you can still vote by requesting and filling out a "Polling Place Elector ID" form, provided by an election judge at your polling place.

 - Or, you can vote a provisional ballot and provide one of the items listed above the day after the election.
 Your provisional ballot will be counted if you provide one of the items on the list to the County Election Office by 5:00 p.m. the day after the election, or mail it to the County Election Office postmarked by the day after the election.

 Q: How can I obtain an absentee ballot?

-- Answer: You may request an application for an absentee ballot by mail, phone, or in person and you may mail the completed application directly to the election administrator or deliver it in person to the election administrator at 200 West Broadway, Missoula, MT 59802.
-After the close of regular registration, 30 days prior to a federal election, absentee ballots may be requested in person at the Election Center stationed at the Fairgrounds.
-Or, current registered voters may submit a request for an absentee ballot for mailing by submitting an Absentee Request in person or via mail.
+- Answer: You may request an application for an absentee ballot by mail, phone, or in person and you may mail the completed application directly to the election administrator or deliver it in person to the election administrator at 140 N Russell St, Missoula, MT 59801.
+After the close of regular registration, 30 days prior to a federal election, absentee ballots may be requested in person at the Election Center at 140 N Russell St. Or, current registered voters may submit a request for an absentee ballot for mailing by submitting an Absentee Request in person or via mail.

 - Visit our Absentee Ballot page for more information.